Policies of AccreditationThis section contains statements of the operating policies of ACEJMC. Scroll through, or click on the item you wish to see.

 Committee or Council members whose units are being considered for accreditation or reaccreditation may not vote on those units.
 Such Committee or Council members must leave the table, but may remain in the room.
 Such members may not participate during the discussion but may respond to questions when requested to do so by other Committee or Council members.

 Committee or Council members who have been a part of a site team for the unit under discussion may not vote on that unit.
-They may remain at the table and respond to questions from other Committee or Council members, but must not introduce more information into the discussion than is already available from the formal written materials before the Committee or the Council.
+They must leave the table but may remain in the room and respond to questions from other Committee or Council members.
+They must not introduce more information into the discussion than is already available from the formal written materials before the Committee or the Council.
 The purpose here is to create fair and equitable conditions for those units whose site teams may not be represented on the Committee and Council.

 Conflict-of-interest challenges will be resolved by the Chair of the Committee and the President of the Council at their respective regular meetings.

 This policy refers to the concept of conflict of interest in the context of accreditation decisions.
 The prohibitions and limitations are not intended to exclude participation and decision-making in other areas, such as policy development and standard setting.